 Additionally, LED-illuminated projectors offer lamp life that is four to five times longer than that of a typical projector.
 That means, for practical purposes, LED lamps will never need to be replaced.
 This can add up to significant savings over the long term, since conventional projector lamps can run up to $300 or more.
 LED lamps also consume up to 30% less energy than conventional bulbs to produce comparable light output.
 Plus, LED lamps are 100% mercury-free — and with no bulb to discard, an LED-illuminated projector is friendly to the environment.

-t's possible to project images onto a white wall or other flat surface, and many people find the results satisfactory for their needs.
+It's possible to project images onto a white wall or other flat surfaces, and many people find the results satisfactory for their needs.
 However, adding a projection screen to your setup will greatly enhance your experience, and we strongly recommend it — especially for dedicated home theater installations.
 Projection screens are designed using specialized materials with optimal reflective properties that maximize image brightness and really make colors pop.

 There are four basic physical types of screens available for different needs and applications: tripod, manual pull-down, electric (motorized) and fixed-frame.